Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Configuring a development environment for Python
   * :disappointed: = Development environment is not set up
-  * :confused: = Development environment configured without all required dependencies and tools
+  * :confused: = Development environment is configured without all required dependencies and tools
-  * :neutral_face: = Development environment configured with required dependencies
+  * :neutral_face: = Development environment is configured with required dependencies and tools
-  and tools
-  * :smiley: = Development environment configured with requirements plus additional tools
+  * :smiley: = Development environment is configured with requirements plus additional tools
-  * :sunglasses: = Development environment configured with requirements plus additional tools, and assistance to other students with configuration has been provided
+  * :sunglasses: = Development environment is configured with requirements plus additional tools, and assistance to other students with configuration has been provided
 * Running Python programs with `pyenv` and `pipenv`
-  * :disappointed: = `pyenv` and `pipenv` not installed or setup on laptop
+  * :disappointed: = `pyenv` and `pipenv` are not installed or setup on laptop
-  * :confused: = Program will not run with `pyenv` and `pipenv`
+  * :confused: = Program cannot run with `pyenv` and `pipenv`
   * :neutral_face: = Programs are able to run with `pyenv` and `pipenv`
   * :smiley: = Programs are able to run with `pyenv` and `pipenv` and additional flags and commands have been incorporated